jmchor/jmchor/README.md

 I (he/him) am a **developer-in-progress** - I found my passion in coding and I'm working on my knowledge base of MERN stack web applications.

-Currently I'm mostly focused on study projects (like Taskmeister or Grave), but as a *learning-by-tweaking* type of person I like to write and test code in various environments (like [these](#coding-projects))
+Currently I'm mostly focused on study projects but as a *learning-by-tweaking* type of person I like to write and test code in various environments (like [these](#coding-projects))

 ## Coding projects